FAQs

 In addition, there are federal and state laws (The Bill Emerson Good Samaritan Act and The Massachusetts Good Samaritan Act, respectively) protecting good faith food donors from liability related to food donations.
 Learn more about federal protections from the Harvard Law School Food Law and Policy Clinic’s Legal Fact Sheet.
 With specific questions, contact your attorney.

 Advocacy is about working collaboratively with community members, business leaders, funders, elected officials, and others to build awareness of and support for policy and other longer term solutions to issues like wasted food, food insecurity, and the climate emergency.
-Check out our Advocacy & Action page to learn more and get involved..
+Check out our Advocacy & Action page to learn more and get involved.

 It’s intercepting food when it’s still good to eat and working to ensure that it doesn’t go to waste.
-In Spoonfuls’ case, we partner primarily with food retailers (like grocery stores, wholesalers, farms, and farmers’ markets) to source unsold perishable food, picking up and delivering that food within the same day to community organizations that serve people facing food insecurity.
+In Spoonfuls’ case, we partner primarily with food retailers (like grocery stores, wholesalers, farms, and farmers’ markets) to source unsold perishable food, picking up and delivering that food within the same day to community-based organizations that serve people facing food insecurity.

-Yes, the terms are often used interchangeably.
+Yes, and the terms are often used interchangeably.

 For a few reasons: First, fresh foods (like fruits and veggies, dairy, and meat) are some of the most expensive and out-of-reach for neighbors facing food insecurity.
 Plus, with food banks offering more shelf-stable products, community organizations benefit from Spoonfuls as a source of fresh food to round out their offerings to end-recipients.
 What else?
 As an organization committed to reducing waste, Spoonfuls focuses on fresh, perishable food because it’s among the most often wasted!
 In fact, 80% of wasted food in landfills is perishable food – and much of it, had it been recovered while it was still good to eat, could have fed people instead.